Blog

 Google Sheets, Excel, or NumbersLightweight lists and simple publish-date calendarsSpreadsheets get fragile when campaigns, assets, approvals, and views multiply.

 Notion Calendar is useful when content dates should appear beside work in Notion databases.
-Notion's guide says dated database items can appear in the calendar and update when moved.
+Notion's getting-started guide says dated database items can appear in the calendar and update when moved.
 That is a good fit if drafts and notes already live in Notion.

 CoSchedule is a better answer when the main job is social publishing.
 Its Social Calendar page focuses on creating, scheduling, publishing, and measuring social content from one calendar.